-COREtec, Shaw and Armstrong LVT stands for Luxury Vinyl Tile, the tiled version of luxury vinyl sheet flooring - a more resilient vinyl material that surpasses vinyl composite tile (VCT) in performance and appearance.
-LVT is also manufactured as planks or rectangular tiles, and you will find that Vinyl Plank Flooring or LVP is used interchangeably with LVT - as both are manufactured from the same durable luxury vinyl material that simulates the look of real hardwood, ceramic tile, or stone.
-If you're shopping for a different kind of vinyl floor, then Armstrong's new luxury vinyl floors may be just what you're looking for!
+LVT stands for luxury vinyl tile, the tiled version of luxury vinyl sheet flooring, a more resilient vinyl material that surpasses vinyl composite tile (VCT) in performance and appearance.
+With COREtec, Shaw, and Armstrong as its most popular brands, LVT is also manufactured as planks or rectangular tiles.
+LVP, or luxury vinyl plank flooring, offers the same durable luxury vinyl flooring that simulates the look of real hardwood, ceramic tile, or stone as LVT, but in plank form.

 Inspired by Natural Elements